<?xml version="1.0" encoding="UTF-8"?>

 <blockquote><p>MOST COMMON PROBLEM SYMPTOMS</p></blockquote>

 <p>1.
-Laptop turns on with garbled video on the internal laptop screen and external monitor.<br />
+Laptop turns on with garbled video on the internal screen and external monitor.<br />

 <blockquote><p>MY UNDERSTANDING OF THE PROBLEM</p></blockquote>